jitendra-chauhan/FMCG-commercial-app/README.md

 ## Idea of the App

-The task is to implement a small server application which will have basic functionalities such as authentication, role management, etc.
+The task is to implement a small server application that will have basic functionalities such as authentication, role management, etc.
-Make schemas based on any FMCG commercial app but on a small scale.

 ## Features

-- App should have Bearer authentication
+- App have Bearer authentication
-- Restrict some routes to a specific role such as list of customers can be called with admin role
+- Restricted some routes to a specific role such as list of customers can be called with admin role
-- App should have CRUD, filter(category, price band, name etc.), pagination queries
+- App have CRUD, filter(category, price band, name etc.), pagination queries
-- Implement swagger doc for api endpoints
+- Implemented swagger doc for api endpoints

 ## Things to keep in mind